cookie-status/cookie-status-dev/content/introduction/tracking-protection.md

 {{< figure src="/images/content/cross-site-tracking.jpg" title="Cross-site tracking" class="left-align" >}}

+To continue the examples from the previous chapters, when the user's browser makes a request for **image.imagestore.com** while on the **blog.ecommerce.cookiestatus.com**, the endpoint at **image.imagestore.com** will now know that the request originated from **blog.ecommerce.cookiestatus.com**, as this is included in the `origin` and `referer` [sic] headers.

+Thus the endpoint at **image.imagestore.com** could now check if the user has an identifier cookie set on that domain, and they can augment the profile for that identifier with knowledge that the user has visited **blog.ecommerce.cookiestatus.com**.

+If the user then visits another page on the internet that also communicates with **image.imagestore.com**, then that endpoint will be privy to yet another origin, and they can keep building the profile.

+This is the essence of cross-site tracking - using a consolidated and centralized store (e.g. a cookie) to collect information from different domains.

-## Restrict access
+## Restrict storage access

-The biggest impact is on **storage access**, and how tracking protection measures restrict this access for third parties that have been identified as compromising user privacy.
+Browsers' main weapon against cross-site tracking is restricting **storage access**.
+Because there are valid reasons for cross-site tracking (persisting user authentication, shopping baskets, consent status), tracking protection methods restrict storage access for third parties that have been **identified** and **classified** as compromising user privacy.

 **Mozilla Firefox**, for example, describes their own effort [like this](https://blog.mozilla.org/futurereleases/2018/08/30/changing-our-approach-to-anti-tracking/):